vahidalvandi/v2ray-docker-compose/README.md

 You need two servers (upstream and bridge servers) in this solution.
 You must install the Outline proxy on the upstream server and the V2Ray proxy on the bridge server.
-The Outline Manager app gives you a well designed panel to manage your users and consumed traffic.
+The Outline Manager app gives you a well-designed panel to manage your users and consumed traffic.
-This solution is moved to this separated repository:
+This solution is moved to this separate repository:

 https://github.com/miladrahimi/outline-bridge-server